 Accelerated Construction: embracing the new normal

-As chaotic as recent weeks have been, they’ve also shown us the things we thought were impossible aren’t.
-Dave Idle, Technical Principal Bridges & Civil Structures, looks at opportunities for construction post the Covid-19 lockdown.
+As chaotic as Covid-19 has been, it's also shown us the things we thought were impossible aren’t.
+Dave Idle, Technical Principal Bridges & Civil Structures, looks at opportunities for construction post Covid-19.

 Embracing the new normal, what if we can?